SebastianRokholt/Hybrid-Recommender-System/README.md

 ## The Dataset
-The dataset was provided through the course material for INF161 at the University of Bergen.
-It consists of a somewhat customized version of the [MovieLens 1M Dataset](https://grouplens.org/datasets/movielens/1m/), which contains 1 million movie ratings given by 6000 users on 4000 movies in the years 2000-2003.
+All data was sourced from the [MovieLens 1M Dataset](https://grouplens.org/datasets/movielens/1m/), which contains 1 million movie ratings given by 6000 users on 4000 movies in the years 2000-2003.
-The data provided through INF161 was translated to Norwegian and modified to be slightly more challenging to clean than the original.

 ## The Process
 In order to learn as much as possible about recommender systems and data science in general,